AnilPatel7636/InfiTalks/README.md

 | Image Management     | Cloudinary                    | Cloud-based image storage with fast access and processing.   |
 | Authentication       | NextAuth                      | Secure user authentication with support for sessions.        |
 | Password Encryption  | bcryptjs                      | Secure password hashing for user credentials.                |

+- Javascript and its library JSX is used as it provides readability and performance.
+- For backend Node.js is used as it provides scalability, stability and synchronization.

 ## Database Design